-- Help with research and planning - Work at the membership recruitment tables at all school and PTA events - Serve as greeters - Invite staff participation - Distribute membership cards to members - Complete the membership roster-keeping accurate records of names and contact information of those who join - Inform members of membership goals the PTA has met and encourage continual recruiting of membership to meet additional goals - Write thank you notes to members - Use social media to recruit members throughout the year - Review and evaluate past membership efforts - Set a goal for members to be recruited - Send invitation to parents, teachers, past PTA officers and members, life members and other prospective members - Create a brag board with past accomplishments and goals for coming year - Use PTA and school websites, as well as newspaper, radio and television and community resources to membership and the value of PTA - Ask businesses to donate space on signboards, marguees and cable television - Assign committee members to contact non-parent citizens/businessmen in the community to recruit as members - Complete any other activities that the Membership Chair cannot complete alone
+- Help with research and planning. - Work at the membership recruitment tables at all school and PTA events. - Serve as greeters. - Invite staff participation. - Distribute membership cards to members. - Inform members of membership goals the PTA has met and encourage continual recruiting of membership to meet new goals. - Write thank you notes to members. - Use social media to recruit members throughout the year. - Review and evaluate past membership efforts. - Set a goal for members to be recruited. - Send an invitation to parents, teachers, past PTA officers and members, life members, and other prospective members. - Create a brag board with past accomplishments and goals for the coming year. - Use PTA and school websites, newspapers, radio and television, and community resources to promote membership and the value of PTA. - Ask businesses to donate space on signboards, marquees, and cable television. - Assign committee members to contact non-parent citizens/business people in the community to recruit as members.

+• Complete any other activities that the Membership Chair cannot complete alone.